neophyte-programmer/hangman-with-python/README.md

 # Hangman With Python
 Everybody knows the game Hangman.
 Well, here is my attempt at recreating it!
-In this version, no matter how long or short the word is, the player has 7 lives
+In this version, no matter how long or short the word is, the player has 7 lives. <br>
 When you guess a letter incorrectly 7 times, the game ends